supersaiyanmode/PyWebOSTV/README.md

         print("Please accept the connect on the TV!") elif status == WebOSClient.REGISTERED:
         print("Registration successful!")

+# Keep the 'store' object because it contains now the access token
+# and use it next time you want to register on the TV.
+print(store)
 ```

 ### Using the connection to call APIs